Greta Thunberg: Social media activism

 One Swedish climate-focused social media company was We Don't Have Time (WDHT), founded by Ingmar Rentzhog.
-He said her strike only began attracting public attention after he turned up with a freelance photographer and posted Thunberg's photograph on his Facebook page and Instagram account, and a video in English that he posted on the company's YouTube channel.
+He said her strike began attracting public attention only after he turned up with a freelance photographer and posted Thunberg's photograph on his Facebook page and Instagram account, and a video in English that he posted on the company's YouTube channel.
 Rentzhog subsequently asked Thunberg to become an unpaid youth advisor to WDHT.
-He then used her name and image without her knowledge or permission to raise millions for a WDHT for-profit subsidiary, We Don't Have Time AB, of which Rentzhog is the chief executive officer.
-Thunberg received no money from the company and terminated her volunteer advisor role with WDHT once she realized they were making money from her name.
+He then used her name and image without her knowledge or permission to raise millions for a WDHT for-profit subsidiary, We Don't Have Time AB, of which he is the chief executive officer.
+Thunberg stated that she received no money from the company and terminated her volunteer advisor role with WDHT once she realized they were making money from her name.